Trail to Eagle Scout

 Once you’ve gotten that last approval signature, you may begin immediately.

-Check in periodically with the beneficiary, the troop Life to Eagle Mentor, your Eagle Project Coach if you have one, and your Scoutmaster.
+Check in periodically with the beneficiary, the troop Life to Eagle Mentor, your Eagle Project Coach, and your Scoutmaster.
 Understand that they are all part of your support network and stand ready to support your efforts if you invite them to help.

 1. Complete the project report section of your Eagle Project Workbook.
 You will submit it as part of your Eagle rank application package.